vle-forge/vle-project.org/content/discussion.md

 - Channel: #vle
 - Encoding: UTF-8 (preferably)

-### Mailing lists
+# Mailing lists

-Via the [Sourceforge](http://www.sourceforge.net/projects/vle) web site, we have created a set of _mailing lists_ for the discussions on VLE generally, its evolution, bug reports, features requests, etc. in french or English.
+Via the [Sourceforge](http://www.sourceforge.net/projects/vle) web site, we have created a set of _mailing lists_ for the discussions on VLE generally, its evolution, bug reports, features requests, etc. in French or English.

 - [vle-users](http://lists.sourceforge.net/lists/listinfo/vle-users): for any
   users.